-Direct-to-Consumer Brand Definition
+DTC Brand Definition

+Depending on who you talk to, the definition may be more specific than that.
 When Camille Baldwin, a brand strategist and entrepreneur who helped launch dozens of brands, thinks of the moniker “DTC,” she pictures companies that sell products online “using emotionally aspirational storytelling hyper-targeted to [consumers] through social ads with the goal of maximizing growth to return their venture-backed investment.”

-“Now, that’s a very particular flavor of DTC,” she continued.
+“Now, that’s a very particular flavor of DTC,” she added.
 “I guess the short of it is: DTC is … a brand selling their goods under their own brand name, rather than the name of a retailer, like a department store.”

 But since many so-called DTC brands now sell their products in third-party retail stores, while several legacy brands sell directly to consumers online now too, DTC is an imprecise label for the sort of brands we’re describing.

 Some people prefer the term “digitally native brands” instead.
 And others are content calling them “Instagram brands,” according to Mark Johnson, director of internal brands at Boomn, an agency that operates a portfolio of DTC brands.
 Ultimately, he said, “it’s all semantics.”

 DTC Brand History

 Around the late 2000s to early 2010s, upstart brands in hyper-focused categories like Warby Parker, Everlane, Dollar Shave Club and Bonobos sprung up online to take advantage of the unprecedented access the internet gave them to customers.